Type of Journey

 Central Kalahari Game Reserve

-It is second largest game reserve on the planet, and occupies an area more than Belgium.
+It is the second largest game reserve on the planet, and occupies an area more than Belgium.
 It is part of the Kalahari ecosystem.
 Traditionally, the bushmen or San have inhabited this land for thousands of years.
 Since then the government has relocated them outside and both wildlife and tourism flourished in this region.
 Almost all of the African mammals are found in this park.

 Kgalagadi Transfrontier National Park